 And if you have the time, you won’t regret taking the bus to idyllic Drøbak.
 Not only is there a lovely Christmas market there – it even has a Christmas shop that's open all year round.

 Get ready for a unique Christmas adventure in Northern Norway.
-The mini-metropolis Tromsø offers a pre-Christmas period full of magic.
+The Arctic mini-metropolis offers a pre-Christmas period full of magic.

-If you want a touch of luxury, you can top off your holiday with a stay at Britannia Hotel, which is well-known for their amazing Christmas decorations and luxurious celebration.
+If you want a touch of luxury, you can indulge with a stay at Britannia Hotel, well-known for its amazing Christmas decorations and luxurious celebrations.

-Trondheim is also the perfect place for foodies, and with cosy cafés and top restaurants almost around each corner, you will have plenty to choose from.
+Trondheim is also the perfect place for foodies, and numerous cosy cafés and top gourmet restaurants.

 5. A white Christmas in Lillehammer

 A visit to see the arts and crafts at the creative hub Fabrikken is a must, and you should stop by Lillehammer Art Museum, too.
-Afterwards, you can seek out the perfect Christmas gifts in the city's festively decorated streets.
+Afterwards, you can browse for the perfect Christmas gifts in the city's festively decorated streets.

 If you want to get active in the snow, combine your trip to Lillehammer with a day or two in one of the nearby top-notch ski resorts Hafjell and Kvitfjell, which are usually open from November.
-You might also be brave enough to try the bob and luge track used at the 1994 Winter Olympics – and if not, you can take the chair lift to the top of the Lysegårdsbakkene ski jump for a fantastic view.
+You might also be brave enough to try the bob and luge track used at the 1994 Winter Olympics – if not, ride the chair lift to the top of the Lysegårdsbakkene ski jump for fantastic views.

 6. A pre-Christmas adventure in Henningsvær